 You may have started out decades ago with big plans to save for retirement.
 You contributed what you could to your 401(k) and may have even opened a Roth IRA.
 But over the years, as other financial needs competed for your dollars, perhaps you didn't sock away quite as much as you'd hoped.

 Good news: As you reprioritize retirement, you can add more to your nest egg to help close that gap.
 Once you turn 50, the maximum amount you can contribute each year to retirement savings accounts goes up.
-And depending on your age, that amount may be even higher soon thanks to SECURE Act 2.0 catch-up contribution provisions taking effect in 2025 and 2026.
+And depending on your age, that amount may be even higher soon thanks to SECURE Act 2.0 catch-up contribution provisions that took effect in 2025 and will become effective in 2026.

 What is the SECURE Act 2.0?